ministryofjustice/mojfile-uploader/README.md

 ## Scanner endpoint

-If the virus scanner is not available from this appication at `http://clamav-rest:8080/scan` then you will need to set the `SCANNER_URL` environment variable to point at the correct endpoint.
+If the virus scanner is not available from this application at `http://clamav-rest:8080/scan` then you will need to set the `SCANNER_URL` environment variable to point at the correct endpoint.
 It *should* be available if the app is launched using docker compose.